 (c) Because Lutkins was still missing and was supposed to be presented at the court the next day.

-(d) Because Lutkins had made fun of the office and wasted thier time.
+(d) Because Lutkins had made fun of the office and wasted their time.

 ………………… the long run, it is important to listen ………. our instincts before taking a major decision.